Skip to main content

 Chinese Cucumber Salad - Suo Yi Cucumber

 The most fabulous way to cut and present cucumber, ever!
 This cucumber salad is made of ONE SINGLE cucumber, sliced into a spring shape and dressed in a sweet, sour, and umami sauce, and finally topped with some aromatic and spicy chili oil.
 Let's please call this dish by its proper name - Suo Yi cucumber, or Suo Yi Huang Gua 蓑衣黄瓜.
-Suo Yi, means the traditional Chinese raincoat which was made of overlapping layers of straw and sometimes leaves, think a Hawaiian grass skirt but for the whole body.
+Suo Yi, refers to the traditional Chinese raincoat made of overlapping layers of straw and sometimes leaves, think a Hawaiian grass skirt but for the whole body.
 And the "scales" of the cucumber created by a special slicing technique and stretching resemble the layers of straws in Suo Yi, hence the name.
 And this special way of slicing is not just for presentation's sake!
 Because of all the incredibly thin, translucent, and flexible slices that this method creates, the seemingly ordinary cucumber is transformed into a form of magic and art!
-The texture is crunchy yet tender, every single thin "scale" of the cucumber picks up
+The texture is crunchy yet tender, every single thin "scale" of the cucumber picks up the s

 Vegan Tofu Salmon Rice Bowl with Homemade Vegan Mayo